 Fraser Robinson III ~ Michelle Obama's Father

 Fraser Robinson III was not really famous in life.
 But he was the First Lady, Michelle Obama's dad.
 He was able to live with multiple sclerosis, maintain a relationship and work while raising a family.
-To Cir and I, this is such an admirable thing.
+To Cir and I, this is such an admirable and inspirational thing.
+We loved learning about his resilience and how he was an inspiration to his children while navigating the symptoms of MS.

 Listen to this page here